HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

   - [ ] Instructions for how to adopt and use these tools is clearly documented in a public space
   - [ ] At least 5 internal developers/maintainers have adopted and run these tools on a cloned version of the repo
   - [ ] At least 3 open source contributors have adopted and run these tools on a forked version of the repo
+  - [ ] ADRs documenting the selection of these tools and standards have been created and approved
-- [ ] Automated testing framework is live and meets the following conditions:
+- [ ] **Automated testing framework** is live and meets the following conditions:
   - [ ] At least 1 unit test has been added to the codebase
   - [ ] At least 1 integration test has been added to the codebase
   - [ ] Unit tests are run on every push to the remote GitHub repository